jamigibbs/blog-site/content/blog/websockets-in-salesforce-with-lightning-web-components/index.md

 A websocket connection is a way to exchange data between browser and server with a persistent connection.
 This type of connection is perfect for applications that require continous data exchange like multiplayer games, collaborative white boards, sports tickers, and chats.

 I started to consider websockets in Salesforce when I noticed that their native [Chatter](https://www.salesforce.com/products/chatter/features/) component required a manual refresh before the latest chat messages would display.
-Why couldn't it automatically refresh the incoming chat messages with websockets?
+Why couldn't it automatically display the incoming chat messages with websockets?

 I discovered that Salesorce databases and their backend language Apex, only supports HTTP/1.
-Websockets or GRPC(HTTP/2) are bi-directional and not supported by Salesforce natively so you can't achieve that magical refresh with Chatter.
+Websockets or GRPC(HTTP/2) are bi-directional and not supported by Salesforce natively so you can't achieve that magical refresh with Chatter using websockets.
 Bummer, right?
+(Well, they probably could use [http polling](https://realtimeapi.io/hub/moving-polling-long-polling/) but it's potentially resource intensive and maybe there are other server limitations that I'm not aware of too.)

 But there is a way to use Websockets with Salesforce and that's what I set out to experiment with here.